great-expectations/great_expectations/docs/how_to_guides/configuring_metadata_stores/how_to_configure_an_expectation_store_on_a_filesystem.rst

 =====================================================

-This guide will help you configure the location of the expectation store in the filesystem.
-By default, newly profiled Expectations in an Expectation Suite, in JSON format in a subdirectory of your ``great_expectations`` folder.
+By default, newly profiled Expectations are stored in JSON format in the ``expectations`` subdirectory of your ``great_expectations`` folder.
+This guide will help you configure the location of the Expectation store in the filesystem.

 .. admonition:: Prerequisites: This how-to guide assumes that you have already:

     - Configured a Data Context
+    - Configured an Expectation Suite
-    - Have a new location of a filesystem where you would like. tHis could be either a new local location, or a shared location.
+    - Determined a new path where you would like to store Expectations.
+This can either be a local path, or a path to a network filesystem.

 Steps
 -----

-1. Open ``great_expectations.yml`` file and look for the following line.
+1. Open ``great_expectations.yml`` file and look for the following lines.

 .. code-block:: yaml